-The nano-hexapod's mounting and validation through dynamics measurements marks a crucial milestone in the development of the Nano Active Stabilization System (NASS).
+To proceed with the full validation of the Nano Active Stabilization System (NASS), the nano-hexapod was mounted on top of the micro-station on ID31, as illustrated in figure 1.
 This section presents a comprehensive experimental evaluation of the complete system's performance on the ID31 beamline, focusing on its ability to maintain precise sample positioning under various experimental conditions.

 Initially, the project planned to develop a long-stroke ( $\approx 1\,cm^3$ ) 5-DoF metrology system to measure the sample position relative to the granite base.
 However, the complexity of this development prevented its completion before the experimental testing phase on ID31.
-To validate the nano-hexapod and its associated control architecture, an alternative short-stroke ( $> 100\,\mu m^3$ ) metrology system was developed, which is presented in Section 1.
+To validate the nano-hexapod and its associated control architecture, an alternative short-stroke ( $\approx 100\,\mu m^3$ ) metrology system was developed, which is presented in Section 1.